andreiciobotar/raycast-grok/README.md

 **Grok AI** lets you query xAI's Grok API directly from Raycast, offering a seamless way to ask questions, view conversation history, and manage custom models.
 Boost your productivity with AI-powered insights, all within the Raycast ecosystem.

 Props to the ChatGPT Raycast extension team for some of the functions on here.
+Built with Grok.

 ## Features